 Frequently asked questions

-What if I am not hungry?
 Pre-race nerves are normal.
-Drink half the carbs as juice or sports drink, eat the rest in smaller portions over 90 minutes.
+Drink half the carbs as juice or sports drink, and eat the rest in smaller portions spread over 90 minutes rather than forcing one large meal.

-Should I take a sleep aid?
-Only if you have used it before.
-Melatonin in low dose (0.3–1 mg) is the lowest-risk option for sleep-anxious runners; never combine with anything new.
+Only if you have used it before a long run with no issues.
+Melatonin at a low dose (0.3–1 mg) is the lowest-risk option for sleep-anxious runners.
+Never use anything new on race night.